 Renting also makes sense if you prefer the freedom of not having to do lawn work or home maintenance.
 When the heat goes out when you are renting, you call your landlord.
 When it goes out when you own a home, you call a contractor.
 Then you pay dearly for it.

 There are some disadvantages to renting, however.
 First, you are at the mercy of the landlord, who can steadily raise your rent each year.
-You'll also never know if you rent an apartment directly under the noisiest family in your building.
-You also often have restrictions in how you can paint and decorate your apartment.
-You'll never build up equity when you constantly rent either.
+You will also never know if you rent an apartment directly under the noisiest family in your building.
+You also often have restrictions on how you can paint and decorate your apartment.
+You will never build up equity when you continuously rent either.

 Pros and cons of owning